JoachimKa/pdsnd_github/README.md

 - washington.csv

 ### How to start
-Assuming you added bikeshare.py ad the data files in /py/bikeshare:
+Assuming you added bikeshare.py and the data files in directory /py/bikeshare:
 ```sh
 cd /py/bikeshare
 python bikeshare.py